Book

 A close-up headshot of a bald eagle in residence at the Big Bear Alpine Zoo.
 The bird is black & white with a yellow beak

 Jackie & Shadow are Big Bear Lake's resident wild bald eagles.
-Each year, the duo returns to their nest in the valley to prep for a new round of eggs and hatchlings.
-The Friends of the Big Bear Valley non-profit organization maintains the famous Big Bear Eagle Cam that draws thousands of viewers year-round to watch the life and times of Jackie & Shadow.
+Each year, the duo returns to their nest in the valley to prep for a new clutch of eggs and hatchlings.
+The Friends of the Big Bear Valley maintains the famous Big Bear Eagle Cam that draws thousands of viewers world-wide to watch the life and times of Jackie & Shadow.

 Every year, the San Bernardino National Forest places a Forest Closure Order to protect the eagle habitat from human activity in their vicinity.
 Disturbances can cause eagles to abandon their nests, even when eggs or eaglets are present.

-Please respect the forest closure in place from December 1, 2023 to July 1, 2024.
+Please respect the forest closure in place from December 1, 2024.
 The closure includes:

 Gates will be closed to block off these areas to traffic.